 Wondrus helps museums, libraries, government agencies, and nonprofit organizations create learning experiences that stick.
 Whether helping you create greater equity as you reach classrooms the world over or fulfill your mission of societal change, our approach to learning empowers your staff to instill a sense of wonder.

 It’s undeniable—most students will never be able to visit your brick-and-mortar space in person.
 But that doesn’t mean they can’t be informed and inspired by the wonders of your collections.
-This is not a new idea; many organizations have invested years developing instructional materials for educators and websites with vast repositories of PDFs, videos, infographics, and articles.
-But are they used?
+This is not a new idea; many organizations have invested years developing on-demand instructional materials for educators and websites with vast repositories of PDFs, teacher guides, and 'interactives' -- but how many of the more than 3 million U.S. teachers use them?

 the unique value of the content that resides in your collections, archives, and exhibits.